FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/obs_bucket_replication.md

 The following arguments are supported:

-* `bucket` - (Required) Specifies the name of the source bucket.
+* `bucket` - (Required, String, ForceNew) Specifies the name of the source bucket.
 Changing this parameter will create a new resource.

-* `destination_bucket` - (Required) Specifies the name of the destination bucket.
+* `destination_bucket` - (Required, String) Specifies the name of the destination bucket.

   -> The destination bucket cannot be in the region where the source bucket resides.

-* `agency` - (Required) Specifies the IAM agency applied to the cross-region replication function.
+* `agency` - (Required, String) Specifies the IAM agency applied to the cross-region replication function.

   -> The IAM agency is a cloud service agency of OBS.
 The OBS project must have the **OBS FullAccess** permissions.

-* `rule` - (Optional) A configuration of object cross-region replication management.
-The object supports the following:
+* `rule` - (Optional, List) A configuration of object cross-region replication management.
+  The [rule](#obs_arg_rule) object structure is documented below.

+<a name="obs_arg_rule"></a>
+The `rule` block supports:

-  + `enabled` - (Optional) Specifies cross-region replication rule status.
+* `enabled` - (Optional, Bool) Specifies cross-region replication rule status.
 Defaults to `true`.

-  + `prefix` - (Optional) Specifies the object key prefix identifying one or more objects to which the rule applies and duplicated prefixes are not supported.
+* `prefix` - (Optional, String) Specifies the object key prefix identifying one or more objects to which the rule applies and duplicated prefixes are not supported.
 If omitted, all objects in the bucket will be managed by the lifecycle rule.
 To copy a folder, end the prefix with a slash (/), for example, imgs/.

-  + `storage_class` - (Optional) Specifies the storage class for replicated objects.
+* `storage_class` - (Optional, String) Specifies the storage class for replicated objects.
 Valid values are "STANDARD", "WARM" (Infrequent Access) and "COLD" (Archive).
   If omitted, the storage class of object copies is the same as that of objects in the source bucket.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

 * `id` - The name of the bucket.

+* `rule` - See Argument Reference above.
+The [rule](#obs_attr_rule) object structure is documented below.

+<a name="obs_attr_rule"></a>
+The `rule` block supports:

-* `rule/id` - The ID of a rule in UUID format.
+* `id` - The ID of a rule in UUID format.

 ## Import